GFolomo/LinuxCommands-and-ShellScripting_Final-Project/README.md

 Objectives
 **********
--The objective of this lab is to incorporate much of the shell scripting you've learned over this course into a single script.
+1. The objective of this lab is to incorporate much of the shell scripting you've learned over this course into a single script.
--You will schedule your shell script to run every 24 hours using crontab.
+2. You will schedule your shell script to run every 24 hours using crontab.